-- The repository where CRLs and certificate information are published is accessible online at all times for certificate holders, third-party users and any other PKI stakeholder, except during maintenance or in case of force majeure. - The certificate repository is available based on the service level established by the C/RSP. - Access is free of charge when made by an individual who makes a low number of requests on a daily basis.
-In all other cases, access requires an agreement with the C/RSP. - Registrations appearing in the PKI repositories are solely used by holders and thirdparty users to access a holder's public key certificate and to access CRLs and ARLs.
+- The repository where the Certificate Revocation Lists (CRLs) and certificate information are published can be accessed online at any time by holders, third-party users and any other stakeholder that is part of the CCQ PKI, except during maintenance or in the case of force majeure. - The certificate repository is accessible based on the service level established by the C/RSP. - Access is free of charge when made by an individual who makes a low number of requests on a daily basis.
+In all other cases, access requires an agreement with the C/RSP. - Registrations appearing in the CCQ PKI repositories are used by holders or thirdparty users solely to access a holder's public key certificate, as well as the Certificate Revocation Lists (CRL) and Authority Revocation Lists (ARL).